ironhack-edu/template-md2oedx/instructions.md

 <small>Here is the link to the md2oedx npm package: [https://www.npmjs.com/package/md2oedx](https://www.npmjs.com/package/md2oedx)</small>

-4. open the zipped folder created in the previous step and unzip it with a double-click
+4. Open the zipped folder created in the previous step and unzip it with a double-click

 ```shell
 $ open .
 ```

-5. find the html subfolder and inside the `lesson.html` file - this is formatted lesson ready to be copied into studio
+5. Find the html subfolder and inside the `lesson.html` file - this is formatted lesson ready to be copied into studio

 ---